Best Paint to Use on Kitchen Cabinets: Which Is The Best?

 Brush and Roller Method

-This is the easiest DIY method that still looks good.
+This is the easiest DIY approach that still delivers a polished result when done carefully.

 Spraying